 Biscuits are one of my favorite comfort foods.
 But finding the right balance of ingredients to make gluten-free biscuits was a challenge.
 Gluten-free baking is definitely a tricky thing, but the result was worth all the trial and error.
 A warm biscuit with butter and jam or some gluten-free gravy . . . heavenly!

 Gluten-Free Flour Blends

-In most of my gluten-free baking recipes, I use my favorite blend of gluten-free flours that includes sorghum, millet and brown rice flours.
+In most of my gluten-free baking recipes, I use my favorite gluten-free flour mix that includes sorghum, millet and brown rice flours.
 It works well for my cakes, cookies and quick breads.
 This blend did not work for these biscuits.
 In order to get that lighter, fluffier texture, a more starchy blend is necessary.
 So I mixed up a different blend.